Approximate Bayesian inference for cumulative probit regression models: Applications

 We estimate the social-relation regression model using \textsc{ep}, and the results for the various model terms are presented in Figure~\ref{fig:ndrangheta}.
-The top panels display the posterior distributions of the dyad-specific effects, showing that membership in the same {\em locale} increases the cumulative probability of contact frequencies.
-This finding suggests that local affiliations play a central role in shaping interactions within the network, coherently with the strong internal cohesion and coordination typically observed within mafia-type organizations \citep{calderoni:2017}; such an effect is particularly pronounced for members of {\em locali} ``D'' and ``E'', with posterior mean estimates exceeding $2$.
-Interestingly, these {\em locali} represent key subgroups within the criminal organization and display distinctive patterns of interconnection.
+The top panels display the posterior distributions of the dyad-specific effects, showing that membership in the same {\em locale} increases the cumulative probability of frequent meetings.
+This finding suggests that local affiliations play a central role in shaping interactions within the network, consistent with the strong internal cohesion and coordination typically observed within mafia-type organizations \citep{calderoni:2017}; such an effect is particularly pronounced for members of {\em locali} ``D'' and ``E'', with posterior mean estimates exceeding $2$.
+Interestingly, these {\em locali} represent key subgroups within the criminal organization and display distinctive interconnection patterns.
 The former (referred to as the {\em ``locale di Milano''} in the judicial documents) is recognized as one of the oldest {\em locali} and has long served as a reference point within the territory.
-The latter (known as the {\em ``locale di Pioltello''}), was established more recently by affiliates who were formerly members of the {\em locale di Milano}, and his members have indeed covered prominent roles in the criminal organization; further details can be found in the public documents from the Juridical Court based in Milan ({\em Tribunale Ordinario di Milano, Ufficio del Giudice per le indagini preliminari}; 43733/06 R.G.N.R., 8265/06 R.G.G.I.P., available at \url{https://www.genovaweb.org/ordinanza_gip-MILANO.pdf}).
+The latter (known as the {\em ``locale di Pioltello''}) was established more recently by affiliates who were formerly members of the {\em locale di Milano}, and its members have indeed held prominent roles in the criminal organization; further details can be found in the public documents from the Judicial Court of Milan ({\em Tribunale Ordinario di Milano, Ufficio del Giudice per le indagini preliminari}; 43733/06 R.G.N.R., 8265/06 R.G.G.I.P., available at \url{https://www.genovaweb.org/ordinanza_gip-MILANO.pdf}).
 In addition, the top-right panel of Figure~\ref{fig:ndrangheta} indicates that the cumulative probability of contact increases when both individuals in the dyad are {\em bosses}, whereas it decreases when both are {\em affiliates}; this pattern seems coherent with sociological evidence suggesting that high-ranking members maintain interactions to coordinate strategic decisions and the communication flow.